shauna-rsh/shauna-rsh/README.md

 🔭 I’m currently studying **Computer Science and Health Science**

 🌱 I’m currently learning **bioinformatics, machine learning and artificial intelligence**

+⌨️ I’m using Github as a place to learn concepts through projects!

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="www.linkedin.com/in/shaunarshanbhag">LinkedIn</a>